24 of the best beauty products on Amazon that are worth adding to cart | CNN Underscored

 Olaplex No. 3 Hair Perfector ($28; amazon.com)

 Olaplex No. 3, the brand’s bestseller, is an at-home hair treatment that is meant to visibly strengthen your hair and reduce breakage.
-Just apply this once to two to three times a week to repair damage from within, for healthier looking hair.
+Just apply this once to three times a week to repair damage from within for healthier-looking hair.
 Better yet: The formula is vegan, cruelty-free, sulfate-free and suitable for all hair types.

 Best body wash on Amazon